 Tip: The temperature is very cold inside this exhibit, so make sure you are prepared.
 Also, the exhibit tries to mimic the natural Antarctic environment so except the exhibit to be very dark during summer (Antarctic winter).

 You can enjoy this exhibit in 2 ways: Go on the conveyor belt and be guided through the habitat, or go up the stairs and stroll at your own pace.
 The upstairs viewing deck has benches and TV screens for some educational programs about the Penguins.

-Tip: As you step out of the exhibit, make a sharp left and enjoy the warm weather Penguins playing in their small garden.
+Tip: As you step out of the exhibit, make a sharp left and enjoy the warm weather Penguins playing in their small garden and pond.

 Activities left over from the old play area are The cargo nets, slides, bouncer and water play area.
 For a little workout, you can join the kids climbing the nets and going down the slides.

 Wild Arctic is a way to explore the North Pole without venturing into the cold weather.
 You start your arctic exploration by riding on a jet helicopter – which is a motion simulator.